ChendrayanV/aOSComm-IndiaTour/README.md

 a.
 Use [help about_Functions_OutputTypeAttribute](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_functions_outputtypeattribute)

 ## Disclaimer
-All the PowerShell function created in this module are built on the fly to demo about **Writing PowerShell Script Module and platyPS for external help**.
+All the PowerShell function created by me (Chendrayan Venkatesan a.k.a Chen V) in this module are built on the fly to demo about **Writing PowerShell
+Script Module and platyPS for external help**.
 Please do not use this in production environment without testing.